sschan39/ride-hailing-demo/system-backend/src/main/java/com/rideapp/suppose_to_be_doc.md

 The Split: The PaymentGateway calculates the final fare using the injected PricingStrategy (Strategy Pattern).
 It extracts the 20% platform fee and credits the remaining balance to the Driver's account.

 The Receipt: The heavy Ride object is converted into an immutable RideRecord (DTO) and saved to both the Passenger's and Driver's ride histories.

+11/4
+feat: replace boolean payment flags with PaymentMethod class hierarchy

+- Created abstract `PaymentMethod` class to standardise payment validation and masking.
+- Implemented `CreditCard` subclass to handle specific card details (number, exp date).
+- Refactored `Passenger` model to replace `hasValidPaymentMethod` boolean with an actual `PaymentMethod` object dependency.
+- Refactored `Passenger` model to replace `hasUnpaidBalance` boolean with a precise `double unpaidBalance` tracker.
+- Updated `App.java` integration tests to demonstrate adding a credit card and clearing account debt before ride requests.

+This resolves the primitive obsession regarding user account standing and aligns the codebase with the Precondition requirements specified in the Passenger Module Use Case document.